hmvege/GLAC/README.md

 * [ ] Implement O(a^6) error correction for the field strength tensor.
 * [ ] Implement a better method for selecting the observables to run for.
 * [ ] Clean up the observables selection.
 Currently quite confusing names for the observables as well as a convoluted way of selecting observables.

+---

+Following is the beginning of a the updated README, starting with a TODO section.

+## TODO
+* [ ] Update unit tests
+* [ ] Modernize code to C++17
+* [ ] Improve Parameters handling
+* [ ] Improve helper script, or possible remove `createJobs.py` altogether.
+* [ ] Clean up scripts.
+* [ ] Improve how observables are measured
+* [ ] Implement a Catch2-MPI helper script
+    - See [wiki](https://github.com/catchorg/Catch2/blob/devel/docs/reporters.md) for details on how to do this.
+    - See `src/catch2/reporters/catch_reporter_cumulative_base.cpp` and similar files in directory for how it is implemented in Catch2.